 Optometrist salaries by state

-When negotiating salary as an optometrist, the first step is to understand the market value in your region.
-Average optometrist salaries vary considerably by state, region, and even city; for instance, the average annual salary for optometrists in Maine is $103,800, while optometrists in New Jersey are paid $117,200 per year on average.
+When negotiating salary as an optometrist, the first step is to understand the market value in your desired region or state.
+For instance, the average annual salary for optometrists in South Dakota is a mere $97,600, while optometrists next door in North Dakota are pulling in $172,430 per year on average.